nmfs-ost/ss3-source-code/README.md

 ## Contributing

 Have feature requests or bug reports?
-Please open an [issue](https://github.com/nmfs-stock-synthesis/stock-synthesis/issues).
+Please open an [issue](https://github.com/nmfs-stock-synthesis/stock-synthesis/issues) or submit a pull request.
+For complete details, please see [CONTRIBUTING.md](CONTRIBUTING.md)

 ## Tools for working with SS